1946 Antiguan general election

-General elections were held for the first time in Antigua and Barbuda on 26 July 1946.
+General elections were held in Antigua and Barbuda on 26 July 1946.
 The elections were held under a limited franchise and only those who owned property were permitted to stand for election to the legislature.
 The Antigua Trades and Labour Union (ATLU) chose five of its members who satisfied the property criteria to stand as labour representatives.
 All were elected as the union-backed candidates received 82% of the vote.
+Nationwide colonial elections had been suspended in 1898 due to concerns over too many black representatives being elected as well as a financial crisis affecting the plantocracy.

 One of the five was union leader and future Prime Minister of Antigua and Barbuda Vere Bird, who first entered the Antigua and Barbuda legislature through a by-election in 1945.

 Results

 The five union-backed candidates won their seats by large margins.